finderly/eng-practices/review/developer/index.md

 The pages in this section contain best practices for developers going through code review.
 These guidelines should help you get through reviews faster and with higher-quality results.
-You don't have to read them all, but they are intended to apply to every Google developer, and many people have found it helpful to read the whole set.
+You don't have to read them all, but they are intended to apply to every Shpock backend developer, and many people have found it helpful to read the whole set.

 -   [Writing Good PR Descriptions](pr-descriptions.md)
 -   [Small PRs](small-prs.md)